moxystudio/babel-preset/README.md

 > If you don't use a bundler within your project, this is the setup guide you should follow

-- Create `.babelrc` at the root of your project, replacing `<preset-type>` with the preset type you chose:
+- Create `.babelrc.json` at the root of your project, replacing `<preset-type>` with the preset type you chose:

     ```json
     {